Eukaryotic initiation factor 4F

 Solution structure of yeast eIF4E bound to the m7G cap and a eIF4G fragment (PDB 1RF8).

 Eukaryotic initiation factor 4F (eIF4F) is a heterotrimeric protein complex that binds the 5' cap of messenger RNAs (mRNAs) to promote eukaryotic translation initiation.
 The eIF4F complex is composed of three non-identical subunits: the DEAD-box RNA helicase eIF4A, the cap-binding protein eIF4E, and the large "scaffold" protein eIF4G.
 The mammalian eIF4F complex was first described in 1983, and has been a major area of study into the molecular mechanisms of cap-dependent translation initiation ever since.

 Function

 eIF4F is important for recruiting the small ribosomal subunit (40S) to the 5' cap of mRNAs during cap-dependent translation initiation.
 Components of the complex are also involved in cap-independent translation initiation; for instance, certain viral proteases cleave eIF4G to remove the eIF4E-binding region, thus inhibiting cap-dependent translation.

 Structure

-Structures of eIF4F components have been solved individually and as partial complexes by a variety of methods, but no complete structure of eIF4F is currently available.
+Structures of eIF4F components have been solved individually and as partial complexes by a variety of methods, but no complete experimental structure of eIF4F is available as of 2015.

+In 2020, a cryo-electron microscopy structure of a human 48S translation preinitiation complex resolved eIF4A and 4G clearly, with a blurry blob that matches the previously known shape of 4E; this is among the first experimental structures of the complete complex.
+In 2024, a cryo-electron microscopy structure of the human 48S PIC in the "scanning" state resolved eIF4A and 4G to a resolution of 5.9 Å but did not see eIF4E, suggesting that unlike the two other parts of eIF4F, eIF4E does not stay attached to the ribosome during scanning.